C API Reference

 use tree_sitter_language_pack::{detect_language_from_extension, LanguageRegistry};

-let registry = LanguageRegistry::new();// Extension detection uses the static table — independent of compiled parsers.let lang = detect_language_from_extension("feature"); // always returns Some("gherkin")// Parser availability depends on which grammars were compiled in.let can_parse = lang.map(|name| registry.has_parser(name)).unwrap_or(false);Signature:
+let registry = LanguageRegistry::new();// Extension detection uses the static ext table for all 371 grammars.let lang = detect_language_from_extension("feature"); // always returns Some("gherkin")// Parser availability depends on what is compiled in or cached on disk.let can_parse = lang.map(|name| registry.has_parser(name)).unwrap_or(false);Signature:

-bool result = ts_pack_has_parser(instance, "value");Parameters:
+int32_t result = ts_pack_language_registry_has_parser(instance, "value");Parameters:

 | Name | Type | Required | Description |